A keto headache, also known as the keto flu, is one of the most common symptoms of going into ketosis. Let's learn how to get rid of them!

 But that doesn’t mean there’s nothing you can do.

-In this guide, we’ll talk about the causes of the keto diet headache, and discuss some common strategies for dealing with them.
+In this guide, we’ll talk about the causes of keto diet headaches and discuss some common strategies for dealing with them.

 Just because it’s a normal part of carb withdrawal doesn’t mean you can’t find some relief.